 Ready to see if you're eligible for a VA loan?
 Start your VA loan with Veterans United and speak with a home loan specialist today.

 The VA does not set a minimum credit score requirement for VA loan eligibility, but lenders typically do.
-Because of this, VA loan credit score requirements vary by lender, with most lenders typically requiring a minimum 640 mortgage credit score.
+Because of this, VA loan credit score requirements vary by lender, with most lenders typically requiring a 640 mortgage credit score to obtain financing.

 Veterans and service members don't need to know if they're eligible for a VA loan to try and start the process.
 You'll get a good handle on your ability to land a VA loan during the first step – loan preapproval.